Himouto! Umaru-chan

 Himouto!
 Umaru-chan (干物妹!うまるちゃん, Himōto!
-Umaru-chan) (Note: The "himōto" in the title is a portmanteau of "Dried Fish Woman" (干物女, himono onna) and "little sister" (妹, imōto).) is a Japanese manga series written and illustrated by Sankakuhead.
+Umaru-chan (Note: The "himōto" in the title is a portmanteau of and .)) is a Japanese manga series written and illustrated by Sankakuhead.
 After two one-shot chapters published in Shueisha's seinen manga magazine Miracle Jump in 2012, the manga was serialized in Weekly Young Jump from March 2013 to November 2017, with its chapters collected in 12 tankōbon volumes.
 A sequel manga titled, Himouto!
 Umaru-chan G, was published in the same magazine from November 2017 to April 2018, with its chapters collected in a single volume.
 An anime television series adaptation aired from July to September 2015.
 A second season titled Himouto!
 Umaru-chan R aired from October to December 2017.

 Premise

 Umaru Doma is a high school girl living with her older brother Taihei.
 At school, Umaru appears to be the ideal student with good looks, top grades and many talents.
 However, she transforms into a kid-sized layabout, and spends time at home having a food and video game addiction, much to Taihei's dismay.
 Throughout the series, Umaru uses her alternative personality to make friends with others.
-She buys wanted things for herself, but is forced to get needful things for Taihei.